News • Feb 20, 2018 15:32 PST

 Epson’s corporate presence in the Philippines commenced in 1998.
-It grew rapidly into a billion-peso company in a span of a few years from its establishment due to its client-oriented approach in its business management style by its dedicated and innovative staff members and officers.
-Epson Philippines has an extensive network of 77 Authorized Service Centers nationwide with more than 200 dealers and more than 800 shops across the Country.
-For more details, please visit our website (www.epson.com.ph) or our Facebook page (http://www.facebook.com/EpsonPhilippines).
+It grew rapidly into a multi-billion-peso company in a span of a few years from its establishment due to its customer-oriented approach in its business management style by its dedicated and innovative staff members and officers.
+Epson Philippines has an extensive network of 94 Authorized Service Partners in 130 locations nationwide and has more than 400 dealers and more than 800 shops across the country.
+For more details, please visit our website (www.epson.com.ph) or our Facebook page:

 For PRC, Inc.:

 Media Relations Director

 Press releases • Nov 19, 2019 07:30 PST